 Overall Cons: Pricey with option packages, mediocre handling abilities.

-Lexus GS: The most recent version of the GS debuted as the 350 for the 2007 model year and added a new dimension to the already highly regarded sedan.
-Appreciated for its refinement, luxurious features, smooth ride, quiet cabin and outstanding build quality, the new GS 350's bigger and more powerful engine added straight-line performance to its many accolades.
+Lexus GS: This model also was redone (as the 350) for the 2007 model year and added a new dimension to the already highly regarded sedan.
+This version was also produced through 2012 before the next update.
+Appreciated for its refinement, luxurious features, smooth ride, quiet cabin and outstanding build quality, this GS 350's bigger and more powerful engine added straight-line performance to its many accolades.

 In performance testing, the rear-drive GS 350 was timed from a standstill to 60 mph in just 5.7 seconds, the same time as the V8-equipped GS 430.
 Even with this kind of power, the EPA-estimated gas mileage comes in at a very respectable 19 mpg city and 27 mpg on the highway.